Admissions Open

 2. Investment Firms

-Finance graduates can work in stock market advisory firms, asset management companies, and wealth management firms.
-They analyse market trends and provide investment recommendations for clients.
+In addition, finance graduates can work in stock market advisory firms, asset management companies, and wealth management firms.
+Here, they analyse market trends and provide investment recommendations for clients.

 3. Corporate Finance